anthonyhumphreys/anthonyhumphreysdev/content/posts/2020-05-07--Deploying Gatsby sites to Google Cloud Run/index.md

   run: yarn build
 ```

-That's all there really is to it as far as building the site goes - no different to building on your own machine.
+That's all there really is to it as far as building the site goes - no different to building on your own machine...but we still need a few bits and pieces yet.

 # Cloud Run

-Before continuing, we need to provision a new service in Cloud Run.
+Before continuing, you'll need to provision a new service in Cloud Run (assuming you have a Google Cloud account and Project set up!).
 Make a note of the Service Account Email Address, Project ID, Service Name, as you will need these later.

 # Building and Deploying the Docker Image